 "The key is to choose a car that meets your regular or typical needs, not your extraordinary needs.
 Television ads notwithstanding, most of those who own four-wheel-drive all-terrain vehicles rarely drive through blinding rainstorms on muddy hillsides."If you are interested in current information, take a look at The Union's website: www.ucsusa.org.

-Other useful resourcesPerlandra - Machaelle Small Wright For those of you who have read, Behaving as the God in all things Mattered, the website provides a reference source for the art of co-creative gardening.
+Other useful resourcesPerlandra - Machaelle Small Wright For those of you who have read, Behaving As If the God in All Life Mattered, the website provides a reference source for the art of co-creative gardening.
 Highly recommended!